 The radiology department at St. Mary’s offers the following services and advanced technology for the diagnosis and treatment of neurological illnesses and stroke:

 St. Mary’s inpatient neuroscience and stroke unit has an experienced, caring team of doctors, nurses, therapists and social workers to help patients recover from neurological diseases and disorders.
-Many of the nurses on the neuroscience unit are certified neuroscience registered nurses (CNRNs) by the American Board of Neuroscience Nursing.
 These staff members specialize in their field and have extensive knowledge and experience in caring for neurological patients.
 The neuroscience team conducts frequent “care conferences” to set goals for each patient and evaluate their progress.

 Therapists in the rehabilitation department at St. Mary’s offer individualized, comprehensive, hands-on outpatient physical, occupational, and speech therapy services to help patients achieve the highest level of function in all tasks.

 St. Mary’s Rehabilitation Services offers the latest in physical therapy equipment, including the Neurocom Balance Manager, which is utilized to objectively measure balance and falls risk and allows the therapist to create a custom treatment plan for each patient.
 In addition to therapists who specialize in treating balance, gait and strength impairments, we also offer pelvic health therapy to treat urinary incontinence and speech therapy services to treat swallowing and speech impairments.

 Above all, our mission in outpatient rehabilitation is to make patients feel like they are at home.
 We encourage the family to get involved in the patient’s care by assisting the patient in a home exercise program and being present for therapy sessions.